-Other basic services provided in the Park include the road system and visitor car parking.
+Further basic services provided in the Park include the internal road system.
 Where necessary and consistent with other initiatives, some internal roads may be altered or possibly closed.
-Management strategies will also be investigated to ensure parking is available for short-term visitation to the Park.
 The overall aim is to provide enhanced amenity for Park guests while maintaining appropriate levels of servicing and access consistent with the requirements of the Regulations.